ajbcloud/FutsalCulture/replit.md

 7. **Admin Panel**: Session management and analytics

 ### Business Logic
-- Sessions open for booking at 8 AM on the day of the session
+- **8 AM Rule**: Sessions open for booking at 8 AM on the day of the session only
+- **Multiple Sessions**: Up to 3+ sessions can be scheduled per day (Monday-Friday)
+- **Real-time Status**: Sessions show "Pending" before 8 AM, "Open" during booking hours, "Full" when capacity reached
 - Sessions automatically close when capacity is reached or start time passes
-- Payment required to confirm reservations
-- Background jobs monitor capacity and update session status
+- Background jobs monitor capacity and update session status every 5 minutes

 ## Data Flow